HappyFunCorp/CMS/README.md

 This API allows you to resize, crop, change format, reduce quality plus other features, proven to be useful getting images and optimizing them for the Web and serving them directly from Contentful without any other CDN needed.

+### HyGraph

+HyGraph has image APIs that allow you to resize images and other things on the fly from within the GraphQL Query.

 ## Scalability and Performance

 ### Dato CMS